century-arcade/xd/README.md

 The .xd format is a simple UTF-8 text file, and can often be 7-bit ASCII clean.

-Sections are delineated by two or more consecutive newlines (0x0A).
-Subsections are delineated by one blank line.
+Sections are delineated by two or more blank lines (3 consecutive newlines (0x0A)).
+Subsections are delineated by a single blank line.

 ### Headers (Section 1)